Rangers vs. Marlins Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Jordan Montgomery (6-9) to the mound for his 22nd start this season.
+- The Rangers will hand the ball to Jon Gray (6-5) for his 20th start of the season.

 |Opponent